 3. One-Stirrup Balancing

+The final exercise to do during a western riding lesson that can help a rider sit in their seat straight is trying to find balance with one stirrup.
 This exercise strengthens your legs and core muscles.
 Beth says that riding with one stirrup is more difficult than riding without both stirrups.

 “You can see that Claire is working to balance, and when she strains to balance, her leg kicks away from the horse,” Beth says.
 “My riders do this at the walk, trot and lope, and even the posting trot.
 Claire has a problem with her right side, so we mainly work to drop that stirrup.
 But riders can do the exercise by alternately dropping either stirrup.”